Annie Chalex Boyle

 Office: School of Music, Room 216C

 She has been Concertmaster of the Hot Springs Music Festival Orchestra, Amarillo Virtuosi, Interlochen Faculty Orchestra, Amarillo Symphony, Big Spring Symphony, Randel Chamber Orchestra, Lubbock Symphony, and Quartz Mountain Music Festival.
 Before moving to Lubbock, she taught violin at the Interlochen Arts Academy in Michigan, was the Director of Educational Activities with Chamber Music North, and was the Artistic Director of the Chamber Music Institute at the Quartz Mountain Music Festival.
 She has been the first violinist of the Harrington String Quartet and was a faculty member at West Texas A&M University.
-During her tenure with the Harrington String Quartet, the group toured nationally and internationally, including a performance at Carnegie's Weill Hall.
+During her tenure with the Harrington String Quartet, the group toured extensively nationally and internationally, including a performance at Carnegie's Weill Hall and on the roster of Mid-America Arts Alliance.
 The quartet was featured in the PBS television documentary entitled “A Sound Collaboration-The Harrington String Quartet”, and released an Albany Recording of the complete string quartets of Daniel McCarthy in September of 2007.
-While Ms. Chalex Boyle was a member, The Harrington Quartet performed with guest artists David Shifrin, Robert Levin, James Dunham, Arthur Rowe, Caroline Stessinger, Pepe Romero, James Dick, and members of the Pro Arte, Miro, and Cavani Quartets.
+While Ms. Chalex Boyle was a member, The Harrington Quartet performed with guest artists David Shifrin, Robert Levin, James Dunham, Arthur Rowe, Pepe Romero, James Dick, and members of the Pro Arte, Miro, and Cavani Quartets.
 The quartet premiered commissions by Kenji Bunch ("String Circle"), John Novacek ("Cutaway") and Suzanne Farrin ("Twisting of the Rope," for uilleann bagpipes and string quartet).
 While living in Amarillo, Ms. Chalex Boyle was also on the faculty at Amarillo College as a teacher with the Amarillo College Suzuki Program.

 Ms. Chalex Boyle taught at Midwest Young Artists in Chicago from 2006-2008, where she maintained a private studio and coached chamber music.
 She was also a chamber music coach for the Chicago Symphony Youth Orchestra during that time.
 She is formerly a member of the Southwest String Quartet, the quartet in residence with the Southwest Chamber Music Society, in Los Angeles.
 During her tenure, she worked with many contemporary composers including Elliot Carter, Oliver Knussen, and Stephen Hartke.
 Ms. Chalex Boyle has also been a member of the groups XTET and Pentacle, both contemporary music ensembles.
 In the fall of 2013, she co-premiered a work by John Harbison entitled “Crossroads” for String Quintet, Oboe, and Soprano.
-She has been heard on NPR's “Performance Today” with various chamber music ensembles and chamber orchestras.
+She has been heard frequently on NPR's “Performance Today” with various chamber music ensembles and chamber orchestras.

 In the summer, Ms. Chalex Boyle is a frequently requested teacher and has been on the faculties at Midwest Young Artists Chamber Music Program in Wisconsin, the Austin Chamber Music Center in Texas, and at the Interlochen Center for the Arts in Michigan.
 She has performed at numerous festivals including the Fontana Chamber Arts Festival in Michigan, the Oregon Bach Festival, the Wintergreen Festival in Virginia, the Bellingham Festival of Music in Washington, Chamber Music at the Barn in Kansas, and the Festival-Institute at Roundtop in Texas.
-In the summer of 2016, she will be a Mentor at the Hot Springs Music Festival in Arkansas, as well as starting a new music festival, the Lake City String Academy in Colorado.
+In the summer of 2018, she will be a Mentor at the Hot Springs Music Festival in Arkansas, as well as the Lake City String Academy in Colorado.